omalk98/CrystalBox-backup/use_cases/create_new_admin.md

 - User enters an already existing email.
   1. System notifies the user about email already present in the database, asks them to reenter different email.
 - User tries to create a new user but the backend server is down.
-  1. System shows an informative 503 Servive Unavailable page.
+  1. System shows an informative 503 Service Unavailable page.
   2. System optionally asks the user to fill out a report which is sent directly to the developers of the system.

 ### Post-conditions